University of Technology Sydney

 Criteria Weight (%) SLOs CILOs

-Ability to draw connections between architecture and expanded fields (philosophy, literature, history and/or current issues) 20 3 I.1
+Ability to draw connections between architecture and expanded fields in relation to current issues and debates 40 3 I.1

 SLOs: subject learning objectives